-- (1) An overview of southern historical conditions affecting to terrestrial vertebrate species; - (2) A review of populations, harvests, and the conservation status of species occurring in the South; - (3) A review of selected sensitive communities in the region and the common threats to these communities; - (4) An overview of vertebrate species that consume hard and soft mast.
-This section also lists several mast-producing species that occur in the South; - (5) An evaluation of the significance of public and other land for maintaining species and their habitats; and - (6) A review of the literature on fragmentation and its influence on landscapes and the species supported by those landscapes.
+1. An overview of southern historical conditions affecting terrestrial vertebrate species.

+2. A review of populations, harvests, and the conservation status of species occurring in the South.

+3. A review of selected sensitive communities in the region and the common threats to these communities.

+4. An overview of vertebrate species that consume hard and soft mast.
+This section also lists several mast-producing species that occur in the South.

+5. An evaluation of the significance of public and other land for maintaining species and their habitats.

+6. A review of the literature on fragmentation and its influence on landscapes and the species supported by those landscapes.

 Several species are included that, at one stage or another of their lives, return to land to reproduce or spend a part of their lives there.
 The focus is on vertebrates because information on the regional biogeography of many terrestrial invertebrate groups is lacking (Echternacht and Harris 1993).
-Scientific names are provided in the Chapter tables and the master Species List in the Assessment appendix; therefore, common names will be used in the text.
-(Note: Additional information on the status and habitat relationships of vertebrate resources across the South is provided in Chapter AQUA-5 and Chapter TERRA-5, which include discussions of threatened and endangered species).
+Scientific names are provided in the chapter tables; therefore, common names will be used in the text.
+(Note: Additional information on the status and habitat relationships of vertebrate resources across the South is provided in chapters 5 and 23, which include discussions of threatened and endangered species.)

-3 Methods and Data Sources
+Methods and Data Sources

-Data on the conservation status of terrestrial vertebrate species were compiled from State Natural Heritage Agencies using NatureServe (2000).
-The Heritage database is an inventory of known occurrences for species of conservation concern, including Federally listed species.
-Stein and others (2000) list multiple criteria used by Natural Heritage for assessing conservation status: occurrence (number of distinct populations or subpopulations), condition (viability of extant populations), population size, area of occupied habitat, short-and long-term population trends, known or suspected threats, susceptibility to intrinsic biological factors, and the number of protected occurrences.
+Data on the conservation status of terrestrial vertebrate species were compiled from State Natural Heritage agencies using NatureServe (2000).
+The Natural Heritage database is an inventory of known occurrences for species of conservation concern, including federally listed species.
+Stein and others (2000) list multiple criteria used by Natural Heritage for assessing conservation status: occurrence (number of distinct populations or subpopulations); condition (viability of extant populations); population size; area of occupied habitat; short- and long-term population trends; known or suspected threats; susceptibility to intrinsic biological factors; and the number of protected occurrences.
 This methodology provides the basis for conservation status designations that indicate the degree of imperilment.

 Species known to be extinct (GX), or possibly extinct (GH), are recorded independently.
 For example, the passenger pigeon is assigned the GX ranking because there is no question about its extinction.
 For a considerable number of species that have not been observed in many years, however, there remains some hope of rediscovery.
-That; for example, is the case for Bachman's warbler.
-These species were assigned the status of possibly extinct (GH).
+That, for example, is the case for Bachman's warbler.
+These species were assigned the status of GH.

 Information on game and furbearer abundance was obtained from the Renewable Resources Planning Act (RPA) Wildlife Report (Flather and others 1999).
 The RPA is a periodic assessment of natural resources on the Nation's forests and rangelands.
 The RPA data on game populations originated from State agencies using questionnaires developed by the USDA Forest Service and the Natural Resources Conservation Service.
-Data from the RPA Assessments are taken from various State and Federal agencies.
+Data from the RPA assessments are taken from various State and Federal agencies.
 Population projections of harvested animals are based on surveys of experts from State wildlife agencies.